Dark Mind, Dark Heart

 Dark Mind, Dark Heart is an anthology of horror stories edited by American writer August Derleth.
 It was released in 1962 by Arkham House in an edition of 2,493 copies.
 The anthology was conceived as a collection of new stories by old Arkham House authors.
-The anthology is also notable for including the first Cthulhu Mythos story by Ramsey Campbell.
+The anthology includes the first published story by Ramsey Campbell.

 Contents

 Dark Mind, Dark Heart contains the following tales: